-Essay Reviews, Forum Papers and Future Directions articles.
+Essay Reviews and Forum Papers.
 Format and specifications are as for Standard Papers except that any Summary section should be short (no more than 200 words) and the division into Introduction, Materials and methods, Results and Discussion is unlikely to be appropriate.
 Please see recent editions of the journal for examples.

 Biological Flora of the British Isles.
 These accounts have their own format (see a recent issue).
 All offers of new contributions should be addressed to the Biological Flora Editor.

 Manuscripts for review must consist of no more than two files and should, ideally, be a single editable (word processor) file with figures and tables added at the end of the text.
 This file will be converted to a PDF upon upload.
 Referees will be given access to the PDF version although the word processor file will remain accessible by the Managing Editor.
 Authors must therefore open each of the PDF files to check that the conversion has not introduced any errors.